resource-watch/slate/source/includes/api/_dataset.md

 ### Relationships

-Available relationships: Any dataset relationship ['widget', 'layer', 'vocabulary', 'metadata']
+Available relationships: Any dataset relationship ['widget', 'layer', 'vocabulary', 'metadata', 'user'].
+User data is only available to users with ADMIN role.

 > Including relationships